openhublln/MUSE_Carla/README.md

 - **Synchronized Data Acquisition:**
   Attach a variety of sensors (RGB cameras, LiDAR, radar, GNSS, IMU) to an ego vehicle in CARLA.
 A tick-based synchronization mechanism ensures that all sensor data are temporally aligned, facilitating sensor fusion and perception tasks.
 - **Automated Annotation Generation:**
   Automatically generates bounding box annotations from instance segmentation images, streamlining the transition from raw data to training-ready datasets.
+Automatically generates projected 3D bounding boxes for vehicles from RGB camera data, including visibility estimation and robust handling of truncated objects using the Liang-Barsky algorithm
+- **NuScenes Data Formatting:**
+  A dedicated conversion module transforms the collected and annotated data into the widely-used NuScenes format, including keyframe selection, attribute inference, and points-in-box calculations.
 - **Interactive Replay and Visualization:**
   A replay tool allows users to inspect multi-modal sensor data in a grid layout.
 Overlaid annotations and sensor metadata provide an interactive way to validate and refine simulation parameters.